imkaywu/imkaywu.github.io/_posts/2020-01-17-history-of-stratocaster.md

     1958 three-tone sunburst (amber to red to dark brown).
 </div>

-## Year of 1959
+## 1959 Fender Stratocaster
+The serial number range for the 59 Fender Stratocaster are generally 30000 to 40000.

-The one-piece neck-fingerboard was replaced by a two-piece construction consisting of a rosewood “slab” fingerboard (so nicknamed later on for its thickness and flat bottom) glued atop the maple neck.
+The one-piece neck-fingerboard was replaced by a two-piece construction consisting of a rosewood “slab” fingerboard (so nicknamed later on for its thickness and flat bottom) glued atop the maple neck with white "clay" position dots.
+This change is implemented for the summer 1959 NAMM show.
+Basically Strats 5/59 and later will have rosewood fingerboards.

+The neck has a very thin "D" backshape.
+As 1959 progresses, the neck backshape gets even thinner.

 <div class="img_row">
     <img class="col half" src="/assets/img/music/stratocaster/neck_maple.jpg" alt="" title="maple neck"/>